 How to apply for a Health and Wellbeing Grants

 The budget for the Health and Wellbeing grants will be spent directly on projects to benefit our community and some will be awarded in grants.

 As ever we very much welcome your ideas and suggestions with regards to grants – please do get in touch with us via the Parish Office.

 Accompanying Information for Applicants for Grant Aid 2022/23

 Hurstpierpoint and Sayers Common Parish Council aims to operate a grant aid system.
 Applications are considered by the Community Engagement Committee of the Council.
 The total budget for the Grant Aid Scheme 2022/23 is £4000; grants awarded to local groups will be in the range of £50 – £500.

 N.B Applications for Grants relating to large capital projects will be considered separately under different terms and conditions from those for the smaller Community Grants discussed in this document.

 The Community Engagement Committees diary 2022/23:

 |Date of Meeting||Deadline for Applications to be received|

-All grant applications must be received three weeks before the Committee date.
+All grant applications must be received two weeks before the Committee date.
 Any received after the cut-off date will be deferred to the next Community Engagement Meeting.